Joost1n/CSE573FinalProject/README.md

 The results (visualization) of our runs are within the /Evaluations directory, along with our powerpoint describing our process and findings.

-Our dataset can be found here: [INSERT LINK]
+Our dataset can be found here: https://drive.google.com/drive/folders/1rjP8vIOcwWX10Imu8kxV7RVoUKoGmO0M